The Creation of the Humanoids

 The Creation of the Humanoids is a 1962 American science fiction film release, directed by Wesley Barry and starring Don Megowan, Erica Elliot, Frances McCann, Don Doolittle, and Dudley Manlove.
-The film is not based on the plot of Jack Williamson's novel The Humanoids, to which it bears little resemblance, but on an original story and screenplay written by Jay Simms.
+The film is not based on the plot of Jack Williamson's novel The Humanoids (1949), to which it bears little resemblance, but on an original story and screenplay written by Jay Simms.

 In a post-nuclear-war society, blue-skinned, silver-eyed human-like robots have become a common sight as the surviving population suffers from a decreasing birth rate and has grown dependent on their assistance.
 A fanatical organization tries to prevent the robots from becoming too human, fearing that they will take over.
 Meanwhile, a scientist experiments with creating human replicas that have genuine emotions and memories.

 Plot

-In the 23rd century, Earth is suffering the aftereffects of a nuclear war that destroyed 92 percent of humanity.
+In the 23rd century, Earth is suffering the after-effects of a nuclear war that destroyed 92 percent of humanity.
 Lingering radiation has caused the birth rate to fall to 1.4 percent, below replacement level, and the population continues to decline.
 A robotic labor force maintains a high standard of living for the survivors and the humanoids of the title are an advanced type of robot created to directly serve and otherwise work closely with human beings.
 These humanoids are built with artificial, ultra-logical personalities and they appear human except for their blue-gray "synthe-skin", metallic eyes and lack of hair.
 The humanoids periodically visit recharging stations they call "temples" where they also exchange all information acquired since their last visit with a central computer they call "the father-mother".

 A human organization named The Order of Flesh and Blood is opposed to the humanoids, which the members disparagingly refer to as "clickers".
 The Order believes the humanoids are planning to take over the world and are a threat to the very survival of the human race.
 The Order does not stop at illegal violent actions, including bombings.
 At one meeting, its members are alarmed to learn of the existence of a humanoid which has been made externally indistinguishable from a human and which has killed a man.
 They demand that all existing humanoids be disassembled or downgraded to a strictly utilitarian machine-like form.